georgehippy/VLC-Android-RemoteAccess-API/README.md

 # VLC-Android-RemoteAccess-API
-Python code to use the VLC Android Remote Access web server as an API
+Python code to use the VLC Android Remote Access web server as an API.

-## Status
+## Status: half-done
-- the small class file and recipe file have the absolute basics in terms of functionality, and is working.
+- the small class file and recipe file have the absolute basics in terms of functionality, and are working.
 - the larger class file is not done.
 Not useful at the moment.
 - the API recipe file is missing some API calls that we should have examples of.
+Mostly done.

 ## Summary
 - This is basic and not-full-featured python code for connecting to and using the VLC Android Remote Access web server as a headless API.